CodeTherapist/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 }
 ```

-The reader wrote that he couldn't fetch the configuration inside this code.
-And he is true, if we are only looking at this snippet.
+The reader wrote that he couldn't fetch the configuration inside this code - and he had right, if we are only looking at this snippet.
 You need to know that the method `UseKestrel()` is overloaded:

 ```csharp
 .UseKestrel((host, options) =>